Skip to main content

 List known bundle identifiers.
 Arguments:

-• include_system_apps bool - Include system apps (default: True)
+• include_system bool - Include system apps (default: False)

 Returns: